Handforth Dean

-Handforth Dean is a retail park in Handforth, Cheshire, England, which opened in 1995, alongside the A34 bypass.
+Handforth Dean is a retail park in Handforth, Cheshire, England; it opened in 1995, alongside the A34.
 It contains four superstores: Marks & Spencer, Tesco Extra, JD Sports and Boots.
-A large Next store and Pets at Home store are on a development adjacent to the retail park.
-In 2007, the Tesco store had a second floor added to handle the number of customers that used it and was converted into a Tesco Extra.
-Tesco has described Handforth Dean as its "flagship store".
-In 2002, the Marks & Spencer store was the company's most profitable outside London.
-It is also one of their largest stores in the country.
+Large Next and Pets at Home stores are sited on a development adjacent to the retail park.

+In 2002, the Marks & Spencer store was the company's most profitable outside London; it is also one of their largest stores in the country.